 “With the number of touchpoints a customer has with a brand increasing with the proliferation of technologies and channels, the need to create a consistent experience is critically important.”

 Current state: This is to visualize how a journey operates currently.
-It helps identify where people drop off and the opportunities you have for improvement.
+It helps identify where leads or customers drop off, where the bulk of conversions or upgrades happen, and the opportunities you have for improvement.

-Blueprints: Use either your current or future state journey map and overlay with your company's people, processes, policies and technologies.
-This type of map is great to use to identify the steps needed to take to achieve any desired future customer journeys.
+Blueprints: In a blueprint, you will take either your current or future state journey map and overlay it with your company's people, processes, policies, and technologies to identify the tangible steps needed to reach a certain goal.

-Every map is slightly different, however they will commonly include factors like customer touchpoints, friction points or barriers faced, actions taken and customer sentiment, all plotted in a consecutive order.
+Every map is slightly different, however, they will commonly include factors like customer touchpoints, friction points or barriers faced, actions taken, and customer sentiment, all plotted in consecutive order.

-When developing your customer journey map, start by thinking of all the different interactions your potential or current customers have with your business.
-It will help you see the importance each touchpoint has when influencing an action and how each touchpoint relates to the others.
+By thinking of all the different interactions your potential or current customers have with your business you will start to see the importance each touchpoint and message has when influencing an action and how each touchpoint connects to the others.

 Customize the content at each touchpoint with relevant messaging that speaks to that customer on that specific channel.

 Make sure your customers have a seamless connection with their preferred channel.
 This includes both the customer-facing side (what the customer experiences) and at the backend (the data that underpins them).